 There are several campgrounds to choose from when you visit Great Basin National Park.

-The Baker Creek Campground and the Grey Cliffs Campground (Group camping) are both located near the Lehman Caves Visitor Center.
+The Baker Creek Campground and the Grey Cliffs Campground (Group camping) are located near the Lehman Caves Visitor Center.

-For a fun adventure check out Escape Campervans.
-These campervans have built in beds, kitchen area with refrigerators, and more.
+For a fun adventure, check out Escape Campervans.
+These campervans have built-in beds, kitchen area with refrigerators, and more.
 You can have them fully set up with kitchen supplies, bedding, and other fun extras.
 They are painted with epic designs you can't miss!

-Escape Campervans has offices in Vancouver, Seattle, Portland, San Francisco, Las Vegas, Los Angeles, Phoenix, Salt Lake City, Denver, Chicago, New York, and Orlando
+Escape Campervans has offices in Vancouver, Seattle, Portland, San Francisco, Las Vegas, Los Angeles, Phoenix, Salt Lake City, Denver, Chicago, New York, and Orlando.

 Foraging for Pine Nuts

-The singleaf pinyon (The only species of Pine Tree in the continent with single needles) is an abundant tree found in mixed stands with Utah juniper between 6,000 and 9,000 feet in elevation.
+The singleleaf pinyon (The only species of Pine Tree in the continent with single needles) is an abundant tree found in mixed stands with Utah juniper between 6,000 and 9,000 feet in elevation.
 The nuts produced by the singleleaf pinyons are amazing.

 Fishing